System Design Space

 Architecture evolves through rising abstraction

-The history of software development is a climb through abstraction layers, from working directly with details to relying on frameworks, platforms, and cloud services.
+The history of software development is a climb through abstraction layers, from hand-working the details to relying on frameworks, platforms, and cloud services.
+Each step removes some routine but hides more decisions inside someone else's code.

 The architect's role became more systemic